Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Domain integrals over a polyhedral inclusion

 In Eq. (\ref{eq:super_disturb_time}), the evaluation of disturbed temperature requires partial differentiation of Green's function.
 For partial differentiation of domain integrals over a simple connected domain, it can be converted into surface (area) integrals using Gauss' theorem.
 Consider our target function, $G(\textbf{x}, \textbf{x}', t, t')$, the first partial derivative of its domain integral can be simplified with Gauss' theorem,

-The surface integrals in Eq. (\ref{eq:Gauss}) can be evaluated by direct area integral using the 3DTC.
+where the volume integral reduces to superpositions of surface integrals, which can be evaluated by direct area integral using the 3DTC.
 For example, Wu et al. \cite{Wu2021_polyhedral} used Gauss' theorem to derive the Eshelby's tensor for the static elastic problem.
 Alternatively, Stokes' theorem can be applied to convert surface integrals of the curl product as contour integrals.
 Gao and Liu \cite{Gao2012} has proposed that if a proper potential function can be found, the original surface integral can be further reduced into contour integrals,

 where the variable $le$ represents the integral point on the $J^{th}$ edge of the $I^{th}$ surface.
 Hence, when the source point is moving along the $J^{th}$ edge of the $I^{th}$ surface, the function has only one spatial variable $le$, as $a_I$ and $b_{JI}$ are fixed on that edge.
 Moreover, the potential function $\mathcal{G}(a_I, b_{JI}, le, t, t')$ and the target function $G(a_I, b_{JI}, le, t, t')$ are related by the following partial differential equation,